Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/partitions.md

     in the LUMI-C standard compute nodes.

     The nodes in the `largemem` partition are part of [LUMI-D][lumi-d] and have 4TB of memory per node.
+They are mostly meant for data-intensive pre- and postprocessing and should not be the only compute resource used by your project as there are only a limited number of those nodes.

     #### Visulation nodes
     &Dagger; [LUMI-D](lumi-d) nodes are the only nodes in LUMI that have Nvidia GPUs.
     They are only intended for visualisation purposes like Paraview.
-They should not be used for calculations and production runs.
+They are not a source of CUDA-compatible compute power for regular computations.
+Regular computations should be done with codes suitable for the AMD GPUs of LUMI-G. Repeated abuse may result in account suspension or project termination.

 ## Getting information about Slurm partitions